 Coat the bottom of a large skillet with oil and place it over medium heat.

 When the oil is hot, add the onion and pepper.
-Cook, stirring occasionally, until the pepper begins to soften up and the onion becomes translucent.
+Cook, stirring occasionally, until the pepper begins to soften up and the onion becomes translucent, about 5 minutes.

-Stir in the garlic and cumin.
-Cook for about 1 minute more, until the garlic becomes very fragrant.
+Stir in the garlic, cumin and chili powder.
+Sauté the mixture for about 1 minute more, stirring constantly, until the garlic becomes very fragrant.

-Stir in the black beans, pinto beans, corn, and 1 ½ cups of enchilada sauce.
+Stir in the black beans, pinto beans, and half of the enchilada sauce.

 Raise the heat and bring the sauce to a simmer.
 Lower the heat and allow the mixture to simmer, stirring occasionally, for about 5 minutes.